danilopinotti/danilopinotti.com.br/content/articles/how-to-use-cdpath.md

 ---
-title: How to make easy browse between frequent folders
+title: How to easily browse through frequent folders
-description: When we are using a Linux terminal, we frequently are browsing between folders.
-This article will introduce a configuration that will facilitate browse between your most frequent folders.
+description: When we are using a Linux terminal, we frequently browse through folders.
+This article will introduce a configuration that will facilitate browsing through your most frequent folders.
 publishedAt: 2022-02-28T21:00:00
 author:
   name: Danilo Pinotti
 ---

-# How to make easy browse between frequent folders
+# How to easily browse through frequent folders

-When I'm using a Linux terminal, I am often browsing between folders, but, I am frequently browsing between the same folders.
+When I'm using a Linux terminal, I am often browsing through folders, but, I am frequently browsing through the same folders.

 I'm a Software Developer and I have a folder named "Development" containing all my software projects, e.g: